Amsterdam/amsterdam-app-frontend/.docs/storybook.md

 Create stories using the Storybook guides: https://storybook.js.org/docs/react/writing-stories/introduction

+Run storybook with the command `npm run storybook` to run it in dev mode (with HMR) or build once with `npm run storybook:build`.

 ## Storybook + Vite

 We use Vite to build Storybook.
 Webpack can no longer be used: it is not clear if we can make React Native Web work with Webpack 5.
 If we keep using Webpack 4, we cannot update the Node version, which will in turn block React Native updates.